 The NSA builds connections across networks.
 Connections extending across multiple networks can be constructed by concatenating connections built across the individual networks.
 The one prerequisite for building concatenated connections is choosing appropriate STPs such that the egress STP of one connection corresponds directly with the ingress STP of the successive connection.
 These STPs are the inter-domain transit points between the two inter-connected networks.
 Note that here the term inter-network is synonymous with inter-domain.

 The choice of which sequence of networks to use is a path finding function and dependent upon topology and information being available to the local pathfinder to choose a candidate inter-domain path.
-While the end-to-end concatenated path is not confirmed until all individual constituent connections have been reserved and confirmed, once a set of inter-domain transit points is chosen, the connection requests corresponding to each segment can be issued simultaneously and directly to the corresponding networks.
+While the end-to-end concatenated path is not confirmed until all individual constituent connections have been reserved and confirmed, once a set of inter-domain transit points is chosen, the connection requests corresponding to each segment can be issued simultaneously and directly to the NSAs responsible for each of the corresponding networks.
 This is called a “Tree” model reservation process.
+The process can be recursively implemented in for creating multi-level trees in the Service Plane.
+That is, several NSAs without direct control over the NRM/networks can be deployed in a hierarchical architecture with one or more levels

 Alternatively, if the local NSA does not have sufficient topology information or authorization credentials to identify and interact directly with all the downstream networks, the local NSA can simply choose a neighbor network as the next hop, and using the interconnect STP as the ingress point, forward a request to that next hop NSA for handling.
 This conventional hop-by-hop approach is called the “Chain” model approach.